Sovereign-Labs/sovereign-sdk/module-system/module-implementations/sov-nft-module/README.md

 ## Calls

-The `demo-nft-module` allows you to interact and mutate state through the following calls:
+The `sov-nft-module` allows you to interact and mutate state through the following calls:

 ### CreateCollection